neilkaus/EscapeRoomMapPuzzle/README.md

 **Guitar Hero **

 Once the pattern-matching challenge is complete, the fourth pin locations are checked, and with the correct input, the guitar hero challenge function is be called.
 This challenge sends a random sequence of moving LEDs from the top of the map to the user, who must press the joystick when the LED is at the joystick.
-Using both the SysTick and an in-built timer from the STM32 Nucleo Board, the movement of the LEDs and the reading of the joystick input can both be done simultaneously.
+Using hardware timer fired interupts, the movement of the LEDs and the reading of the joystick input can both be done simultaneously.
 Once the user completes this challenge to 80% accuracy, the final location letter is displayed on the 7-segment.

 **Photoresistor Morse Code **